emmett-framework/emmett/docs/dal/virtuals.md

 ### More on field methods

-Field methods are a great instrument also to run database operation from the current selected object.
+Field methods are a great instrument also to run database operations from the current selected object.
 In fact, since you're inside the model instance, you can access the model itself, the table and the database from within the method you're writing.

 For example, let's say you have a table of messages referring to some topics and you want to easily get the next message from the current one.
 You can write down a field method for that: